 Address Resolution Protocol (ARP)

-The source host uses Address Resolution Protocol (ARP) for determining the destination MAC address.
+The source host uses Address Resolution Protocol (ARP) to determine the destination MAC address.
 Although the destination MAC address can be a unicast, broadcast, or multicast address, the source MAC address must always be unicast.
 Every device with an IP address on a network also has an Ethernet MAC address.
 When a device sends an Ethernet frame, it contains the destination MAC address and Source MAC address.
 To resolve the destination MAC address, Address Resolution Protocol (ARP) provides two basic functions:

-- Resolving IPv4 addresses to MAC addresses
+• Resolving IPv4 addresses to MAC addresses

-- Maintain a table of mappings
+• Maintain a table of mappings

 Address Resolution Protocol Functions